lucas-vilar/minha_biblioteca_virtual/README.md

 This was my first Python project after doing Codecademy Python courses.
 I had the chance to put my knowledge into practice, and also learn how to use PyQt5 to create GUI applications and work with SQLite3 in Python.

-To start the program just run the app.py
+To start the application, run the app.py

 ## Inserting a new book 📖
  There are two ways to insert new books in Minha biblioteca virtual: